Fully scalable randomized benchmarking without motion reversal: The binary RB protocol

 \item Fit $\bar{f}_d$ to an exponential, where $A$ and $p$ are fit parameters.
 Then compute \footnote{We choose this definition of $r_{\Omega}$ so that it corresponds to the average layer entanglement infidelity.
 It is also acceptable to set $r_{\Omega} = (2^n - 1)(1 - p)/2^n$, so that it corresponds to average gate infidelity.}

 \end{enumerate}

 In Appendix~\ref{app:statistics}, we show that the number of circuits per depth (and therefore the total amount of data) required by our protocol to estimate $r_{\Omega}$ to within a fixed relative uncertainty is independent of $n$.
+For a fixed total number of shots per depth $KN$, it is statistically optimal to maximize the number of random circuits $K$ and set $N=1$.
+However, typically $N>1$ for practical reasons---e.g., because of the time cost of generating and loading many distinct circuits onto the processor.
+See Refs.~\cite{harper2019statistical, wallman2014randomized, kwiatkowski2023optimized} for more detailed statistical analyses of RB protocols.

-Note that if $\mathbb{L}$ is chosen to be the set of all $n$-qubit Clifford gates and $\Omega$ is the uniform distribution, then we obtain a BiRB version of standard RB (i.e., RB of the Clifford group) without an inversion gate.
+Note that if $\mathbb{L}$ is chosen to be the set of all $n$-qubit Clifford gates and $\Omega$ is the uniform distribution, then we obtain a version of standard RB (i.e., RB of the Clifford group) without an inversion gate.
 See Appendix~\ref{app:standard_rb} for further discussion of this variant of BiRB, whose reliability can be proven using the unitary 2-design twirling theory that underpins the theory of standard RB \cite{magesan2011scalable, magesan2012characterizing}.